nimra200/Tic-Tac-Toe/README.md

 # How to Run the Program

 This program is a server which accepts connections from an unlimited number of clients.
-To run the *just* the server, type the following on the command line:
+To run *just* the server, type the following on the command line:

 > gcc -Wall ticsvr.c